elix/rfcs/proposals/0000-SingleSelectionMixin.md

   selected by default.
 * If the selected item is removed, a new item is selected.
 By default, this is the item with the same index as the previously-selected item.
-If that index no longer exists because one or more items at the end of the list was removed, the last item in the new set is selected.
+If that index no longer exists because one or more items at the end of the list were removed, the last item in the new set is selected.
 * If all items have been removed, `selectedIndex` and `selectedItem` are reset to -1 and null, respectively.